-If you’re into shopping and fashion, then you absolutely need to visit the legendary Fifth Avenue, just across the road from the eastern side of Central Park.
+If you’re into shopping and fashion, then you absolutely need to visit the legendary Fifth Avenue, just across the road from the east side of Central Park.

 You’ll find every kind of high-end fashion brand here, from Chanel to Luis Vuitton, and if your budget allows then you’ll probably end up walking away with something that will set you back way more money than you’ll want to think about.

-Most tourists spend a lot of time just window-shopping though, as you’ll find some of the finest items in the entirety of New York City without having to spend a dime.
+Most tourists spend a lot of time just window-shopping this upper east side destination, as you’ll find some of the finest items in the entirety of New York City without having to spend a dime.

 Day 2 – Evening